THE VFA PIONEER HISTORIES PROJECT

 JW: So, this is restaurants you did?

-AS: We began doing it when I switched over, when I started my company in ’87.
-By the early ’90s I had jumped and started working with Bill Kimpton in San Francisco with the Kimpton Hotels chain, and he was competing head-to-head with Ian Schrager of New York, who had Morgan and all the famous nightclub designers in New York.
-And we are competing head-to-head, east coast, west coast with this new movement now called boutique hotels.
+AS: We began experimenting with this in restaurants but then I switched over, when I started my company in ’87.
+By the early ’90s I had jumped and started working with Bill Kimpton’s group in San Francisco with the Kimpton Hotels chain, and he was competing head-to-head with Ian Schrager of New York, who had Morgan and all the famous nightclub designers in New York.
+We were competing head-to-head, east coast, west coast with this new movement now called boutique hotels.

 I dialed an experiment for years and I began to see that the more I introduced the ideas of conceptual arts, where it’s really the person’s reaction that makes the experience, rather than the actual environment.
 So, it’s about the idea underneath that space, that becomes so much more memorable and powerful as a tool of communication.
 I began to more and more experiment, and try different stories and narratives behind my work to see how I could draw people in.
 Always, as in film, when you sit down in the movie theater and the lights go down, you disappear into the experience.